researchdao/docs/content/applying.md

 sidebar_label: Applying
 ---

-To apply for funding, you must submit a proposal yourself, after your paper has been accepted at a conference, and at least two months prior to the conference date.
-We will respond to your request within one month.
+To apply for funding, you must submit a proposal yourself, after your paper has been accepted at a conference.
 The earlier you apply, the better.

 Please submit a proposal with the following information: